LudwigBau/Order_Forcecasting_Cost_Reduction/README.md

 ## Runtime
 On our dataset, the code takes approximately 30 hours to run on a machine with a 2.4 GHz Quad-Core Intel Core i5, 8GB 2133 MHz LPDDR3 RAM, Intel Iris Plus Graphics 655 1536 MB, running macOS.

+# Introduction to the research

+## Research Question

+How does applying novel machine learning methods affect work- force planning of warehouse operations in the e-commerce context?

+To answer this question, the following hypothesises will be tested:
+**Hypothesis 1.** Machine learning methods outperform statistical methods which will in turn outperform deep learning methods.
+**Hypothesis 2.** Ensembles of best methods outperform single methods **Hypothesis 3.** External data improves forecasting accuracy significantly **Hypothesis41.** Machine learning forecasts lead to more accurate workforce planning and there- fore to significant cost reduction

+## Methods